 A: She chaired the Faculty Council at Dartmouth.
-At UNC, she had the chance to address the Senate monthly, then would meet with the Executive Board more frequently.
-She was primarily there to listen, have a dialogue, and see what resolutions passed.
+At UNC, she had the chance to address the there to listen, have a dialogue, and see what resolutions passed.
 She also had a chancellor's advisory committee of the faculty.
-This may not be exactly the same here, but having contact with advisory committee of the faculty.
 This may not be exactly the same here, but having contact with the Senate is important to her.